Jaleco: History

 Jaleco was founded by Japanese businessman Yoshiaki Kanazawa on October 3, 1974.
 They were originally known as the Japan Leisure Co., Ltd. (株式会社ジャパンレジャー, Kabushiki-gaisha Japan Rejā), producing equipment for both amusement parks and arcade centers across Japan.
 The company was originally based out of Setagaya-ku, Tokyo.

-Japan Leisure began production of arcade video games by 1982, and changed their corporate name to Jaleco, taking the first two letters of each word of "Japan Leisure Co.", in March 1983.
+Japan Leisure began production of arcade video games by 1982, and changed its corporate name to Jaleco, taking the first two letters of each word of "Japan Leisure Co.", in March 1983.
 Jaleco began production of home console video games for the Nintendo Entertainment System in Japan.
-Towards the mid-1980s, Jaleco would begin production of equipment for aquarium tanks, which were released under their JAQNO brand name.
+Towards the mid-1980s, Jaleco would begin production of equipment for aquarium tanks, which were released under its JAQNO brand name.
 A North American office, Jaleco USA, operated in Northbrook, Illinois.
 This division sometimes published other third-party video games for both the NES and SNES consoles, notably Maniac Mansion and R-Type III, alongside distribution of Jaleco video games in the United States.

 By 2000, Jaleco was struggling financially, being unable to produce a hit video game in several years.
-To keep the company afloat, Jaleco was acquired by Hong Kong-based company PCCW in November 2000, where they became the Japanese division of the company, renamed to PCCW Japan.
-Heavy company restructuring was performing, with Jaleco's arcade division shuttering in April 2001 while retaining their home console video game division.
-In April 2001, PCCW Japan purchased the VR-1 Group, the holder of North American MMO developer VR-1 Entertainment, in order to have their operations expand globally.
+To keep the company afloat, Jaleco was acquired by Hong Kong-based company PCCW in November 2000, where it became the Japanese division of the company, renamed to PCCW Japan.
+Heavy company restructuring was performing, with Jaleco's arcade division shuttering in April 2001 while retaining its home console video game division.
+In April 2001, PCCW Japan purchased the VR-1 Group, the holder of North American MMO developer VR-1 Entertainment, in order to have its operations expand globally.
 In October 2002, PCCW Japan merged Jaleco USA and VR-1 Entertainment into a new company, Jaleco Entertainment, relocating to Buffalo, New York.
 PCCW Japan was renamed back to Jaleco in 2004.
 They would continue to operate for several years as a subsidiary of PCCW, producing video games for home consoles and Japanese mobile phones, alongside soundtrack albums and applications for web browsers.